 - Easily customizable fit

-- Dogs can potentially take harness off by backing out of it
+- Dogs can potentially escape the harness by backing out of it

 Best for Small Dogs: Voyager Step-In Air Dog Harness

-For the smaller pups, the Voyager Step-In Air Dog Harness ($13) is a simple and well-designed harness for the active small pup in your life.
+For smaller pups, the Voyager Step-In Air Dog Harness ($15) is a simple and well-designed harness for the active small pup in your life.
 Made with an all-weather mesh, this harness is lightweight and breathable, which helps to prevent overheating.